Green Party of England and Wales: National governance

 The party advocates ending the first past the post voting system for UK parliamentary elections and replacing it with a form of proportional representation.
 The party has also advocated for the inclusion of a Re-open Nominations (RON) option on UK ballot papers.

 The Green Party states that they believe there is "no place in government for the hereditary principle".
 In their long-term goals, they advocate that "The monarchy shall cease to be an office of government.
 The legislative, executive and judicial roles of the monarch shall cease."

 The party supports the separation of church and state.
 It advocates that the Church of England be disestablished from the British state and become self-governing.

 The party supported Scottish independence in the 2014 Scottish independence referendum.

-In February 2021, the Green Party announced that it supported a referendum on Welsh independence and would campaign in favour of independence if a referendum were to be held.
-This came after the Wales Green Party's vote at conference in favour of independence "in the event of a referendum."
+In February 2021, the Green Party announced that it supported a referendum on Welsh independence and would campaign in favour of independence if a referendum were to be held, following a 2020 conference vote.
+For the 2024 election, the Welsh branch backed Welsh independence in their manifesto.
+The party's general policy is to support the self-determination of Scotland, Wales and Northern Ireland, should they wish to secede from the United Kingdom.

+Unlike the UK's other prominent political parties, the Green Party regularly fields candidates against the Speaker of the House of Commons in general elections and they typically receive the largest vote share after the Speaker.